ShaunF147/take.home.dot.net/NOTES.md

 Created a readme to record steps and ideas.

-Viewed the code and notice some obvious issues from the get go that would prevent me from adding some test coverage before starting to refactor.
+Viewed the code and noticed some obvious issues from the get go that would prevent me from adding some test coverage before starting to refactor.

 First goal is to get a working end to end test covering the code to verify that any refactoring does not cause an issue.
 Given the branches we'd need at least 4 tests to gain enough confidence.
 One for each payment scheme and the failure flow when no update is made.
 This is not exhaustive code coverage but good enough to unlock some refactoring steps later.

 Relying on leaning on the compiler and a quick debugging session I could see that the account data store was a problem.
 I extracted an interface and pushed the logic for determining the store to use up a layer.
 By commenting this out and adding a stub I was able to test at least the happy path flow for BACS.
-I rinse repeated this for the other 2 scenarios.

-The configuration manager was also a problem but due to the way it was used meant I was able to push the logic for choosing the correct implementation up a level.
-This is fixed once the app starts so pushing it up to the composition root makes sense, either the real datastore is used or the backup.
+I repeated this for the other 2 scenarios.
+The datastore to use is fixed once the app starts so pushing it up to the composition root makes sense, either the real datastore is used or the backup.
 By relying on the interface however the service is unaware of the concrete implementation used.

 The final part of the happy path scenario is to cover that an account is updated if successful validated.
 There are other branches not tested here currently but with my plan to extract the logic to standalone classes I'll add the missing coverage as part of that.
 The safety net of the top level tests against the payment service give me some confidence however.
 In order to do this I introduced the use of a mock object (Moq) to verify the account update is actually called.
-Once this scenario was covered the other 2 were just rinse repeat.
+Once this scenario was covered the other two were just repeated.

 I introduced a console app to run the app for manual verification.
 While the automated tests are easier this just ensures I don't break the object graph and provides some extra compile type safety.
 In a real scenario this would correspond to `Main` or your application root.